agustinamartinezpozo/agustinamartinezpozo.github.io/_pages/about.md

 ---

-***Welcome to my webpage!*** <br>
+***Welcome to my academic webpage!*** <br>
 I am Agustina, a Ph.D.
-Candidate in Economics at [Universidad Carlos III de Madrid (UC3M)](http://economics.uc3m.es/). <br>
+Candidate in Economics at [Universidad Carlos III de Madrid](http://economics.uc3m.es/) participating in the **2022-23 Job Market**.

-I am an applied microeconomist with research interests in political and development economics. <br>
+I am an applied microeconomist with research interests in political and development economics.
+Methodologically, I frame research questions via network analysis and use data from non-traditional sources, such as social media.

 My research focuses on understanding *the social drivers of individual behavior*, especially in the political and public spheres.
 To accomplish this, I combine theoretical and empirical analysis.
-Most of my research projects utilize data from non-traditional sources, such as social media.
-I will participate in the **2022-23 Job Market**.
 In my JMP, I examine peer effects on political activism through social media platforms.
 <br>

 ***References***
 * Antonio Cabrales (advisor) <br>